jmg19/angular-react-net-core-basic-startup/README.md

-# angular-net-core-basic-startup
+# angular-react-net-core-basic-startup
-Angular + .Net Core Base Project with some TDD, DDD and CQRS approaches
+Angular/React + .Net Core Base Project with some TDD, DDD and CQRS approaches

 Make Demo Run:
 1) Clean and Build the Visual Studio Solution